Senior Management Group

 The Senior Management Group at AECC University College advises the Principal on matters relating to policy and together develop and monitor AECC University College strategic and operational plans and targets.
-They meets once a month to consider and make recommendations on membership, institutional projects and initiatives, risks and capital expenditure.
+They meet once a month to consider and make recommendations on membership, institutional projects and initiatives, risks and capital expenditure.

 Senior Management Group

 The AECC University College Senior Management group consists of; Principals, Vice Principals, Heads of Schools, Academic Registrar, Clinical Director, Chiropractic Clinical Lead, Head of Teaching and Learning, Head of Practice Learning and Heads of Professional services.
 Please find out more about the members of the group below.

 Vice-Chancellor Professor Lesley Haig

 Professor Lesley Haig is Principal of AECC University College.
 As Chief Executive Officer, Lesley works in close consultation with the Board of Governors and Senior Members of University College staff, and with a wide range of internal and external constituencies to provide the personal and professional leadership to develop the institution in accordance with the strategy, directions and guidelines set by the Board.
 Read Lesley's full bio.